GitPaulo/FFXIV-Journey/README.md

 ## TODO

-- [ ] Bug: MSQ ARR quests are not ordered and likely incorrect
+- [ ] Bug: Some MSQ ARR quests are missing.
-- [ ] Trials a sub category of some MSQ quests would be cool
+- [ ] Must do: Replace the usage of old XIVAPI with the new one for unlocks
+- [ ] Nice to do: Remove XIVAPI, entirely.
+Use the datamined data directly. (we use it for unlocks and assets)

+Extra:

 - [ ] Post-expansion quest separation (labels?)
 - [ ] Quest graph viewer?
-- [ ] Music/Rewards?